peter-can-write/python-notes/profiling.md

   pass
 ```

 Lastly, simply call `kernprof -lv module_to_profile.py`.
-This will pick up all functions with the `@profile` decorator and output a detailed line-by-line analysis of the runtime of the function:
+This will pick up all functions with the `@profile` decorator and output a detailed line-by-line analyzis of the runtime of the function:

 Note that because the `profile` decorator will not actually be defined anywhere in your code, you will want to add some "shims" for testing or other cases where you are not profiling the function: